andymhaworth/the-photo-365-podcast/src/pages/episodes/episode-17.md

   allow="encrypted-media"></iframe>
 seo:
   type: stackbit_page_meta
-  title: Before you go pro, enjoy being an amateur
+  title: 'Before you go pro, enjoy being an amateur'
   description: >-
     You have a camera, so naturally you want to make money with it right?
 Well, before you start stacking Benjamins, maybe enjoy your time as an amateur -- while you still can.
   extra:
     - name: 'og:type'
       value: article
       keyName: property
     - name: 'og:title'
-      value: Before you go pro, enjoy being an amateur
+      value: 'Before you go pro, enjoy being an amateur'
       keyName: property
     - name: 'og:description'
       value: >-
         You have a camera, so naturally you want to make money with it right?
         Well, before you start stacking Benjamins, maybe enjoy your time as an amateur -- while you still can.
       keyName: property
     - name: 'og:image'
       value: /images/November-19_03.jpg